Epsom brothel murder: Manager who bashed man to death with wooden pole sentenced - NZ Herald

 His lawyer Kelly-Ann Stoikoff said Maa still had some issues with understanding "exactly what the charge is", but it had been explained to him.

-Gutnik's mother cried as she read her victim impact statement to the court.
+Gutnik's mother cried as she read her victim impact statement.

 "Mr Maa is a very bad and evil man.